prof-tallman/codepuzzles/cybersecurity/caesar_shift_cipher/README.md

 ## Stages ##
 These stages are friendly suggestions to help new programmers.
 Skilled students are allowed to complete the project in any order; and they might find better ways to solve the requirements.
 1. ***AI Does My HW***: Write a function that encrypts a text string by shifting each letter by a fixed amount.
 Return the encrypted string.
 Call this function with a hardcoded sample text and key.
 Compare the function's output to a precomputed test case that is known to be correct.
 For example, `hello` shifted by 5 would produce `mjqqt`.
 Do not inclue any spaces, punctuation, or numbers in the sample text--letters only.
 2. ***Script Kiddie***: Add a decryption function that performs the inverse cipher operation.
 This can be accomplished quickly with just a few lines of code.
 Test the decryption function with the output of the encryption, it should return the original harcoded sample text.
+Do not include any spaces, punctuation, or numbers in the sample text--letters only.
 3. ***Professional***: Change the program to use command line parameters instead of the hardcoded sample text.
 The program will need three parameters: the text to encrypt/decrypt, a key (the shift amount), and a flag to choose between encryption and decryption.
 Detect common errors and handle them gracefully.
+For example, what happens if the user passes in text that contains spaces or numbers?
 4. ***1337 H@cker***: Modify the encryption and decryption functions to process spaces, punctuation, and numbers.
 The program should work in two modes: `simple` mode will include all non-alphabetic characters without changing them and `secure` mode will convert the text to uppercase and remove all spaces, punctuations, and numbers.
 Add another flag to the command line parameters that will choose between the two modes.
 5. ***BONUS***: Add a brute force option that will demonstrate the weakness of the Caesar Shift Cipher by printing the message using every possible shift value, 1-25.